 Note that I use == instead of = for those definitions because I don't want to evaluate them immediately at the point of definition.

-Now you'd like to move those function definitions into a separate file called "flintstones.fxl".
+Now you'd like to move those function definitions into a separate library file called "flintstones.fxl".
 Here's what you do.
 Cut the definitions out of the main file and paste them into the new "flintstones.fxl" file.
-Then add a series of "def" calls to create a context which defines those symbols:
+Then add a series of "def" calls to create a context which defines those names:

 Now edit your main file so it looks like this:

-You can even test out modularity within the main file itself.
-For example, let's say you want to define "dino" on the fly:
+You can even test modularity within the main file itself.
+For example, let's say you want to define "dino" on the fly, without putting it in the Flintstones library:

 It is also possible to create custom environments that don't have to be included explicitly.
 This would allow you to write the main file like this, as if the entire Flintstones environment was built into the language: